-This report provides a time-limited snapshot of cases in these three stages in 2016.
-It does NOT, however, track individual cases from initiation to disposition and through sentencing.Cases take time, and a case initiated in 2016 would not necessarily have reached disposition in 2016; similarly, cases that reached disposition in 2016 may have been initiated in earlier years.
+This report provides a time-limited snapshot of cases in these three stages in 2017.
+It does NOT, however, track individual cases from initiation to disposition and through sentencing.Cases take time, and a case initiated in 2017 would not necessarily have reached disposition in 2017; similarly, cases that reached disposition in 2017 may have been initiated in earlier years.
 Thus, the universe of cases in the "initiation" category is not the same as the universe of cases in the "disposition" category, and the data in this report cannot, for example, be used to draw conclusions about a conviction rate by comparing initiation and disposition numbers.
-The SAO aims to present that kind of data of how cases move through the system in subsequent reports.